 Marbella is the biggest and most popular Costa del Sol resort town.
 Despite there being no train station in Marbella, you can connect with Malaga by bus.
 You can even go directly to Malaga airport without changing in the city.

-If you do not have a car, then, in general, the best way to travel along the Costa del Sol is by bus.
-Buses from Malaga to Marbella are run by the Avanza bus company.
-The journey takes about 1 hour and on average can costs about seven euros.
+If you do not have a car, then the best way to travel along Costa del Sol is by bus.
+Buses from Malaga to Marbella take about an hour and on average can cost about seven euros.

 There is no train station in Marbella.
-The Cercanias, the local train network, in Malaga only goes as far as Fuengirola via Benelmadena and Torremolinos.
+Cercanias Madrid, the local train network, in Malaga only goes as far as Fuengirola via Benalmadena and Torremolinos.
 It is not quick to change to a train in Fuengirola.

 If you are renting a car in Spain, the 40-mile journey from Malaga to Marbella takes around 45 minutes, traveling mainly on the AP-7.
 This is a toll road.
 Many people take the parallel coastal route, but sometimes it can be much quicker to go inland, taking the A-355 and A-357.

-If you plan on renting a car, keep in mind that the high cost of renting and inconveniences like toll roads, purchasing costly gas, and limited parking availability may not make a car rental your best choice.
+If you plan on renting a car, keep in mind that the high cost of renting and inconveniences such as toll roads, purchasing costly gas, and limited parking availability.
+You should also know what to expect when driving in Spain if you're unfamiliar with the area.
+These factors might not make a car rental your best choice.

 More About Marbella